 We also calculated the slope of the average partial effects across age and qualification group.
-We apply a simple OLS model where our dependent variable is the age and qualification specific average partial effect.
-As explanatory variables, we include age as a continuous variable, the qualification level as a categorical variable and an interaction of both terms (see Model (1) in Table 3).
-To visualize the relationship, we predict the qualification specific slopes across age.
-Figure 5 shows a positive slope for all qualification levels, which means that the decline in low-pay persistence within 12 months is stronger for younger workers than older workers.
-However, the slope is much steeper for those with high qualification levels, with a magnitude up to four times higher (-0.02pp for a 20 year old worker with no qualification vs. -0.08pp for a 20 year old worker holding a Level 5-6 or higher qualification).
+We apply a simple OLS model where our dependent variable is the age and qualification-specific average partial effect.
+As explanatory variables, we include age as a continuous variable, the qualification level as a categorical variable, and an interaction of both terms (see Model (1) in Table C3).
+To visualize the relationship, we predict the qualification-specific slopes across age.
+Figure 5 shows a positive slope for all qualification levels, which means that the

+No qualification ---- Level 1-4 .....
+Level 5-6 or higher